 St rengths C hallenges Creative Need space and time to Self-directed reflect study Prefer to study Questioning alone May procrastinate Interest in theory, possibilities, complex ideas Conscientious, focused Ш Need outlet for ideas Like to read and Need to be write challenged Eager to listen and learn Desire involved, responsive instructors Re ecommendations e following recommendations are based on your results. st for you.
-Coi nsider each and select the ones you think would work do.
-You learn best by starting out with a broad view of a n is ve an intense need to understand why things work as they sue or idea, gradually honing in on the details.
-On topics of interest to you.
+Coi nsider each and select the ones you think would work For Learning Activities Naturally curious, you are driven to learn and grow.
+You have an intense need to understand why things work as they do.
+You learn best by starting out with a broad view of an issue or idea, gradually honing in on the details.
+Ask your instructor to suggest projects or further research on topics of interest to you.
 Do additional reading on your own to gain further knowledge.
 Find ways to use your creativity.
 Reading and writing proassignments and personal journaling to explore though sure not to stray too far from the assignment requireme ts a and ideas and express your originality.
-For schoolwork, be You are highly motivated to learn more about subjects f for something personally meaningful in the material.
-Th absorb and retain. which you have a passion.
-For less stimulating topics, look an make it more relevant and appealing and easier to Don't get too engrossed in poring over facts and ideas.
-Y But this could end in frustration and missed deadlines.
-I and start writing, ask your instructor to help you narrow fyc Fo or Learning Environments Seek out challenging instructors and courses that will go line with your deeply held values. choose.
-When you need time to study and reflect on ide you can concentrate.
-This might be a room at home or a as i eaceful location in a public place such as a library.
+For schoolwork, be You are highly motivated to learn more about subjects for which you have a passion.
+For less stimulating topics, look for something personally meaningful in the material.
+This can make it more relevant and appealing and easier to absorb and retain.
+Don't get too engrossed in poring over facts and ideas.
+You may enjoy research and want to consider every possibility But this could end in frustration and missed deadlines.
+If you're having trouble deciding when to stop researching and start writing, ask your instructor to help you narrow the focus.
+Fo or Learning Environments Seek out challenging instructors and courses that will go line with your deeply held values.
+Your ideal learning space is a supportive environment where you can learn on your own or with a small group, if you choose.
+When you need time to study and reflect on ideas and theories, find a quiet spot away from others where you can concentrate.
+This might be a room at home or a peaceful location in a public place such as a library.
 Look for an educational setting that will support and end mentor - a teacher or advisor whom you trust and resp you may be accustomed to having people look to you for for discussion and advice. ect : - to speak with about your thoughts and ideas.
 While Get involved in activities where you can make a difference could take part in student government, write articles for tutoring to other students, volunteer at a food bank or colibrary. ch arities or causes that matter to you, offer one-on-one people.